Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Introduction

 To be precise, we consider only \emph{artificial} gravitational potentials, i.e.\ perturbations that mimic gravity by coupling to the stress tensor, but for Dirac electrons propagating through physically flat spacetime.
 Technically, this translates into a special \emph{temporal flatness} condition, which simplifies the metric and the analysis of null geodesics.
-It also means that there is a preferred coordinate system that measures physical Euclidean distances in the plane; geodesic distances are ``experienced'' by the Dirac carriers, but would not be easily extracted from an experiment.
+Temporal flatness provides a restriction on the types of spacetime geometries that can be realized with emergent Dirac-type Hamiltonians existing in a physically flat spacetime.
+We emphasize that many of the famous spacetime metrics of general relativity (e.g.\ the Schwarzschild metric) do \emph{not} satisfy temporal flatness.
+This also means that there is a preferred coordinate system that measures physical Euclidean distances in the plane; geodesic distances are ``experienced'' by the Dirac carriers, but would not be easily extracted from an experiment.
 Examples of the static gravity studied here include nematic deformations of the Dirac cone, as can arise from spatial inhomogeneity in the pairing potential of a $d$-wave SC, or isotropic flattening of the Majorana cone due to impurities at the surface of a topological SC \cite{NumericalQGD}.
 By contrast, our results are not applicable to a macroscopically curved sheet of graphene.

 In the gravitational language, curvature singularities arise whenever one or both components of the Dirac carrier velocity vanish.
 We study two different types of singular loci.
 Nematic singularities occur when only one component of the Dirac velocity passes through zero, and arise along 1D curves in a $d$-wave superconductor whenever the pairing amplitude changes sign (i.e., separates pairing domains with a $\pi$ phase shift).
 We also study isotropic curvature singularities, where the entire Dirac cone is flattened at a point.